David Warner (cricketer): Ball-tampering incident and suspension

 At the same time, Warner's contract with personal sponsor LG Electronics was due for renewal.
 On 28 March 2018, they announced that they had decided not to continue their commercial relationship with him in light of the recent controversial events and dropped him as the brand ambassador of the LG Electronic Company.
-Later that day, Warner's contract with Asics was terminated, they announced that it was a result of the last weekends events in Cape Town and following the sanctions made by Cricket Australia.
+Later that day, Warner's contract with Asics was terminated; the company announced that it was a result of the prior weekend's events in Cape Town and following the sanctions made by Cricket Australia.

 On 28 March 2018, it was announced by a team executive that Warner had stood down from the captaincy of his IPL team, Sunrisers Hyderabad, and after the Cricket Australia sanctions announced, Warner was banned from the 2018 IPL.
 Warner broke his silence by posting on Twitter on 29 March.
 He apologized for his part in the incident, and took responsibility for it.
 He said that he would spend some time with his family, friends and trusted advisers, and would make another statement in the coming days.

 In April 2018, Surrey head coach and former Australian cricketer Michael Di Venuto stated that he would be open to David Warner and Steven Smith playing for his county team.